Skip to content

 // the key to AI reliability

-The key insight: AI needs two observability layers.
+AI needs two observability layers.
 Infrastructure metrics tell you the system is healthy.
 LLM traces tell you the AI is working correctly.
-Most platforms give you one or the other.
-You need both.
+Most platforms give you one; you need both.

 LLM-specific observability